Pak84/CA_B2-Dev-Build/README.md

 - Block II orbiter is mostly functional for launch, orbit, and landing

-- B2 Cockpit has no IVA or placeholder so no Kerbal portraits will display.
-Kerbals can still EVA from hatch menues
+- B2 Cockpit has blocked out IVA with no functionality yet

 - Textures have some errors and unfinished areas